 The idea for a business existed, but there wasn’t a name or identity.

-Through market research provided by the start-up team, along with my own competitive and company audits, we developed their story.
+Through market research, competitive and company audits, we developed their name, brand book and story.

 We landed on language that hints at positioning and values.
 This ‘knowledgable partner with the consumer’ mindset is at the core of their product offering and their desire to develop a wide range of wellness services (such as free televet visits for members).